Low Histamine Diet Plan

 These other lists don’t include foods that are histamine liberators or foods that block Diamine Oxidase (DAO) – one of the major histamine degrading enzymes.
 This is why most low histamine diet lists online don’t work for most people with Histamine Intolerance.

-I’ve seen low histamine foods lists that allowed walnuts, a well-known histamine liberator.
-I’ve seen others that didn’t allow blueberries.
-But blueberries are known to be histamine lowering, and are low histamine.
+We’ve seen low histamine foods lists that allowed walnuts, a well-known histamine liberator.
+And we’ve seen others that didn’t allow blueberries.
+But blueberries are known to be both low histamine and histamine lowering.

 It’s also confusing because some foods may be slightly higher histamine.
 But they contain a lot of quercetin that lowers histamine.
 So, it balances out.